sendgrid/sendgrid-csharp/USE_CASES.md

 <a name="transactional-templates"></a>
 # Transactional Templates

-For this example, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/Create_and_edit_dynamic_transactional_templates.html).
+For this example, we assume you have created a [dynamic transactional template](https://sendgrid.com/docs/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/) in the UI or via the API.
 Following is the template content we used for testing.

 Template ID (replace with your own):